jesusfbes/Besaml/README.md

 **Development:**

-*Besamel* is a work in progress, any comment would be welcomed.
+*Besaml* is a work in progress, any comment would be welcomed.

 **References:**